Freakbeat Records – 13616 Ventura Blvd., Sherman Oaks, Los Angeles Ca. 91423

 Freakbeat Records - Sherman Oaks Los Angeles California - Store interior

-And a nice collection of 45s too
+And a worthy collection of 45s too

 Freakbeat Records - Sherman Oaks Los Angeles California - Store interior